winglang/wing/CONTRIBUTING.md

 * Submitting pull requests for fixes or new features (see [How do I submit a pull request?])
 * Proposing larger changes or features with an RFC (see [What is an RFC?])
 * Answering questions in the [Wing Slack]
-* Posting or answering questions in our forums [Wing Forum]
+* Posting or answering questions in [Wing Discussions]

 If you aren't sure where to start, check out issues tagged with the [good first issue] label.